-This particular rack is recommended for use with kayaks that are 12 feet or less in length, and the overall carrying capacity of this rack is 150 pounds, making it perfect for a couple kayaks.
-While it can’t handle the whole family’s boats, it will definitely suit you and a partner.
+This particular rack is recommended for use with kayaks that are 12 feet or less in length, and the overall carrying capacity of this rack is 150 pounds, making it perfect for a couple of kayaks.
+While it can’t handle the whole family’s boats, it suits me and my partner.

-This hitch mount carrier is heavy duty too.
-It weighs almost 50 pounds, and is made here in the USA out of 14 gauge stainless steel.
-It isn’t powder coated, so it isn’t recommended for leaving on the back of your RV when not in use.
+This hitch-mount carrier is heavy-duty too.
+It weighs almost 50 pounds and is made here in the USA out of 14 gauge stainless steel.
+It’s tough and built to last, but it isn’t powder coated, so not recommended for leaving on the back of my RV when not in use.

-However, it can be removed and folds flat for storage so that you don’t have to worry about it taking up too much space.
-It comes with a few sections of pool noodle so you can safely store your kayaks in this rack without getting them all scratched up.
+However, it can be removed and folded flat for storage so I don’t have to worry about it taking up too much space.
+It comes with a few sections of pool noodles so I can safely store my kayaks in this rack without getting them all scratched up.

-There is even a lower cradle hoop that has three different levels of access points.
-This means that you can safely secure your kayak at different levels for maximum safety.
-You will need to purchase ratcheting tie downs separately, but overall this rack has your back.
+There is even a lower cradle hoop that has three different levels of access points, allowing me to safely secure my kayak at different levels for maximum safety.
+It’s a bit frustrating that I have to purchase ratcheting tie-downs separately as this isn’t the cheapest kayak rack out there, but overall this rack has my back covered.

 Multi-Use: AVENN Rooftop Basket & J-Bar Kayak Rack